-- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-06q, originally issued April 3, 2020 and most recently updated on May 9, 2022, requires individuals to comply with California Department of Public Health Guidance on Isolation and Quarantine of the General Public except in the specific circumstances described in the order, including, persons who are not fully vaccinated must quarantine for at least 5 days after close contact with an individual infected with COVID-19. - The Alameda County Public Health Department requires face coverings in the following situations: - o Indoors at busineses, government offices, youth-serving facilities, and workplace settings that choose to require everyone to mask. - On trains, buses, ferries, taxis and rideshare that choose to require everyone to mask. - In transportation hubs like bus terminals, train stations, marines, seaports or other ports, subway stations, or any other area that provides transportation that choose to require everyone to mask. - o Healthcare settings. - o State and local correctional facilities and detention centers. - Shelters and cooling centers. - The Alameda County Public Health Department strongly recommends everyone to wear a mask in indoor public settings, outdoor crowded settings, and in non-public indoor settings, like a private residence, when they are around people who may be unvaccinated, elderly, or immunocompromised. - Workplaces must comply with Cal/OSHA safety standards.
+- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-06q, originally issued April 3, 2020 and most recently updated on May 9, 2022, requires individuals to comply with California Department of Public Health Guidance on Isolation and Quarantine of the General Public except in the specific circumstances described in the order, including, persons who are not fully vaccinated must quarantine for at least 5 days after close contact with an individual infected with COVID-19. - On June 3, 2022 the Alameda County Health Officer issued Order No. 22-02 requiring all individuals in Alameda County, regardless of vaccination status or prior history of COVID illness, to wear face coverings in the following situations: - Indoors at busineses, government offices, youth-serving facilities, and workplace settings. - o On trains, buses, ferries, taxis and rideshare - In transportation hubs like bus terminals, train stations, marines, seaports or other ports, subway stations, or any other area that provides transportation. - o Healthcare settings. - State and local correctional facilities and detention centers. - Shelters and cooling centers. - The Alameda County Public Health Department recommends everyone to wear a mask in outdoor crowded settings, and in non-public indoor settings, like a private residence, when they are around people who may be unvaccinated, elderly, or immunocompromised. - Workplaces must comply with Cal/OSHA safety standards.